Shahab-3: 2008 Great Prophet III test

 On 8 July 2008, Iran test fired a non-upgraded version of the Shahab-3, as one of 9 medium- and long-range missiles launched as part of the Great Prophet III exercise.

 Other missiles fired include the surface-to-surface Fateh-110 and Zelzal missiles.
 Islamic Revolutionary Guard Corps air and naval units conducted these tests in a desert location.
 Air Force commander Hossein Salami said that "Iran was ready to retaliate to military threats... we warn the enemies who intend to threaten us with military exercises and empty psychological operations that our hand will always be on the trigger and our missiles will always be ready to launch".

 On 9 July 2008, Iran allegedly tested a version of the Shahab-3 in the Strait of Hormuz, which Iran has threatened to shut down traffic into if it is attacked.
 Arms control analyst Jeffrey Lewis analyzed Iranian launch footage and concluded that Iranian claims of testing an upgraded Shahab missile were unfounded.
 A senior Republican Guard commander said Iran would maintain security in the Strait of Hormuz and the Persian Gulf.
 According to the Israeli newspaper Haaretz and the French news agency Agence France-Presse, which published pictures from the missile test, "Iran had apparently doctored photographs of missile test-firings and exaggerated the capabilities of the weapons", and an additional missile was added afterwards to cover up a failed launch.

+Later developments

+Shahab-3 missiles are reportedly stored at Imam Ali Missile Base in Lorestan Province.